benagricola/php-eks-auth/README.md

 ...
 ```

+Note: This library only catches and re-throws an error when the requested cluster does not exist.
+You should wrap the `ClientFactory->getClient()` call in a `try{} catch(Exception $e){}` block to avoid throwing all sorts of errors from the underlying libraries.

 ## Contributing
 Submit a pull request.
-I'm not a PHP dev so the codebase has no tests
+I'm not a PHP dev so the codebase has no tests.